 5. Link resources to controls: All compliance requirements involve resources such as vendors, technology, physical assets or people.
 Business impact cannot be determined in isolation of the business process that relies upon them.
 Therefore the key is prioritizing and linking these resources to the compliance controls for each business area.
 The result is the connection of these key supply chain and infrastructure dependencies to the mitigation and control activities organized within the business processes in which they operate so you can allocate resources to most important areas.

 Using governance risk and compliance (GRC) software helps you standardize all your risk assessments across all your regulatory, operational and strategic needs.
 When regulations change, you can even automate notifications to appropriate areas that are involved or affected by this change.
 So stop spending all your time chasing and reminding people to get their compliance requirements done and spend the time instead on saving 60-80% of time enterprise-wide resources currently waste on unnecessarily redundant compliance risk assessments with a Consolidated Compliance Risk Assessment framework.

-Download a detailed white paper with examples that will show you how to consolidate compliance risk assessments.
+Download a solution datasheet with examples that will show you how to consolidate compliance risk assessments.